 Parole - period of supervision after release from custody before the expiration of sentence.
-The U.S. Parole Commission is empowered to grant. modify or revoke the parole of all Federal offenders.
+The U.S. Parole Commission is empowered to grant, modify or revoke the parole of all Federal offenders.
 Pursuant to the Sentencing Reform Act of 1984, parole was abolished and defendants are required to serve the imposed sentence (less 54 days per year good-time for sentences greater than 1 year, but not life imprisonment), followed by a term of supervised release.
-Because of the number of Federal inmates sentenced under pre-Sentencing Reform provisions, parole is being phased out.
+Because of the number of Federal inmates sentenced under pre-Sentencing Reform provisions, the number of offenders on parole is declining.